huggingface/blog/keras-hub-integration.md

 [safetensors](https://huggingface.co/docs/safetensors/en/index) weights
 files.
 The actual modeling code is contained in the Transformers library itself.
-This means that cross-loading a Transformers checkpoint into KerasNLP is relatively straightforward as long as both libraries have modeling code for the relevant architecture.
-All we need to do is map config variables, weight names, and tokenizer vocabularies from one format to the other, and we create a KerasNLP checkpoint from a Transformers checkpoint, or vice-versa.
+This means that cross-loading a Transformers checkpoint into KerasHub is relatively straightforward as long as both libraries have modeling code for the relevant architecture.
+All we need to do is map config variables, weight names, and tokenizer vocabularies from one format to the other, and we create a KerasHub checkpoint from a Transformers checkpoint, or vice-versa.

 All of this is handled internally for you, so you can focus on trying